bitsofcotton/consistency-boots/README.md

 # consistency-boots
-Check if running device accepts invalid op codes that isn't defined on setting file in userland.
+Test op codes and returns it's ok or not.

 # Description
 Find some tirivial backdoor on the machine, but, this isn't better find complex ones such like